mdarikrayhan/IDP/README.md

 #### 5.2.4.
 Installing the TWPR recovery
 - Step 1: Download the <a href="https://github.com/mdarikrayhan/IDP/blob/main/Android%2011.0/TWRP/1.Installl%20on%20Android%2011.0/twrp.img">twrp.img</a> and <a href="https://github.com/mdarikrayhan/IDP/blob/main/Android%2011.0/TWRP/1.Installl%20on%20Android%2011.0/vbmeta.img">vbmeta.img</a> files.
 - Step 2: Extract the <a href="https://github.com/mdarikrayhan/IDP/blob/main/Required%20Software/platform-tools_r34.0.5-windows.zip">platform-tools_r34.0.5-windows.zip</a> and copy the twrp.img and vbmeta.img files to the extracted folder.
-- Step 3: power off your phone, then boot into fastboot by holding Volume down + Power for a few seconds, until it says FASTBOOT MODE
+- Step 3: Power off your phone, then boot into fastboot by holding Volume down + Power for a few seconds, until it says FASTBOOT MODE

 - Step 4: Connect your phone to your PC via USB cable